arrow

 To operate in Bahrain, fintech companies must seek approval from the Central Bank of Bahrain (CBB).
 The CBB offers two types of licenses:

-• Regulatory Sandbox License: allows fintech firms to test their products and services in a controlled environment.
+• Regulatory Sandbox License: Allows fintech firms to test their products and services in a controlled environment.

-• Financial Services License: permits companies to operate in Bahrain and offer access to their services to customers.
+• Financial Services License: Permits companies to operate in Bahrain and offer access to their services to customers.

 Qatar